Power and Accountability: Policy Lessons from Catastrophic Events Published in Fire Magazine

 Gill lived on the 21st Floor of Grenfell Tower from 2011 to 2014 and on the 14 June 2017, watched it burn.
-Seven of her former neighbours died.
+Seven of her former neighbors died.
 The fire killed 54 adults and 18 children.

 Gill promised to do what it takes to ensure we learn from the disaster and speaks and writes about how we can prevent catastrophic events.